 On-page SEO means elements like:

-• Optimized content focused on keywords, value for the reader, and E-A-T (expertise, authoritativeness, trustworthiness) standards
+- Optimized content focused on keywords, value for the reader, and E-E-A-T (experience, expertise, authoritativeness, trustworthiness) standards

-While you have a little less control over SEO not on your website, there are plenty of things you can do to ensure third-party sites represent your nonprofit accurately.
+While you have less control over SEO than on your website, there are plenty of things you can do to ensure third-party sites accurately represent your nonprofit.
 The main action item here is to ensure all of your organization’s info is accurate across all of your external profiles on other websites.

 Off-page SEO can include: